 When neither parent is able or willing to care for a child, an adult who has a special relationship with the child, as defined by Pennsylvania law can file for child custody in PA.

-Child Custody Factor #1: The willingness of each parent to allow and encourage the child to spend time with the other parent.
+1. The willingness of each parent to allow and encourage the child to spend time with the other parent.

-Pennsylvania law recognizes both the right of parents to have a relationship with their children and the right of children to have a relationship with both parents.
+Pennsylvania child custody law recognizes both the right of parents to have a relationship with their children and the right of children to have a relationship with both parents.
 If one parent is unwilling to allow the child to visit the other, or if that parent actively discourages the child from visiting, that will factor against them in determining the child custody arrangement.

-Child abuse can be physical, emotional, sexual, or all three.
+Domestic violence or child abuse can be physical, emotional, sexual, or all three.
 A Judge will craft a custody arrangement to keep the child safe from further abuse.

 Parental duties can include: